ibm-cloud-docs/vpc/file_storage_vpc_create.md

      | **Encryption in transit** | Disabled by default, click the toggle to enable.
 For more information about this feature, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit). |
      {: caption="Table 4.
 Values for creating a mount target." caption-side="top"}

-   - If the share has VPC as the access mode, provide a name for the mount target and Select a VPC from the list.
+   - If the share has VPC as the access mode, provide a name for the mount target and select a VPC from the list.
+This mount target can be used to mount the file share on any virtual servers of the selected VPC in the same zone as the file share.

 5. Click **Create**.